 Jackstands must be used under any vehicle that is jacked up and being worked on anywhere on SMS property, except for competition tire changes on pit road.

 Race cars are not allowed on the track until the track has opened for official practice, unless receiving approval from Race Control.

-No person shall be permitted to ride on the outside of a racecar at any time.
-Passengers are not permitted in a race car at any time
+No person shall be permitted to ride inside or on the outside of a racecar at any time.
+Passengers are not permitted at any time

 Participants are responsible to collect and contain any fluids that may be drained or leaking from their race cars.
 SMS will provide a collection container for such fluids, on the North side of the pit concession building.

 All foot traffic going to the infield or to Victory Lane shall use the turn one gate (not the Handicapper’s gate), and may cross the track only when instructed to do so by the gate-1 SMS Official.

 All foot traffic must exit Victory Lane via the flagstand gate into the main grandstand area.

 You may not check your car or work on it in Victory Lane.

 Nothing may be put in or taken out of the race car while it is in Victory Lane, on its way to the scale inspection area, or on its way to technical inspection.